Disillusioning the Magic of the fork System Call

 The confusing part here is: how can we simultaneously end up in both branches of an if

 condition?
 And how does a single system call return two values at the same time?
-Many books don’t go into the details to explain this, but it isn’t black magic.
-We can easily uncover the explanation by peeling back the layers of abstraction that hide the implementation details—and that’s exactly what we’ll do in this post
+Many books don’t go into the details to explain this.
+But, we can easily uncover the explanation by peeling back the layers of abstraction—and that’s exactly what we’ll do in this post.

 System Call Calling Convention